edo01/hs-progpar-2024/README.md

 ### 4. **run.sh**
 This script automates the process of running the various kernel optimization implementations.
 It executes each version of the blur kernel multiple times to obtain more accurate execution time measurements, mitigating the impact of system load variations.
 The script also compiles the program using different optimization flags (`-O0`, `-O1`, `-O2`, `-O3`) to assess how different levels of compiler optimization affect performance.
 This allows for a thorough comparison of the optimizations applied at both the code and compiler levels.

+### 5. **test.sh**
+The test.sh script is used for testing different kernel optimization implementations and validating their correctness by comparing the results to predefined hash values.
+It runs the blur kernel on the CPU using taskset to bind the process to a specific core (core 1), ensuring consistent performance measurements.
+For each kernel variant (e.g., default, default_nb, optim1, optim2, etc.), the script executes the kernel and compares the output against a reference hash to verify correctness.

 ---

 ## Usage